 To tear off old roofing or not to tear off?
 It is a question that you may ask yourself when thinking of ways to save money on your next new roof installation.
-There are several reasons why tearing off old roofing materials is generally in your best interest: rotted decking, rusted metal flashing, and compromised workmanship and manufacturers’ warranties.
+There are several reasons why you should remove old shingles and tear off old roofing materials that is generally in your best interest: rotted decking, rusted metal flashing, and compromised workmanship and manufacturers’ warranties.
 We see roofers all over the state of Alabama installing new shingles directly on top of the old roof.
 In our experience, this is never a good roofing practice.
 In fact, it can cut the life span of your “new” roof in half.

-Finally, tearing off old roofing materials is usually necessary to obtain workmanship and manufacturers’ warranties.
+Finally, you must remove old shingles and tear off old roofing materials to obtain workmanship and manufacturers’ warranties.
 Due to issues like rotted decking and rusted flashing mentioned above, many roofers will not provide a workmanship warranty for new roofs installed on top of existing roofs.
 Also, the first layer of shingles is often not completely flat, and will cause the second, newer layer to not adhere properly.
 Furthermore, most roofing product manufacturers will not guarantee their products when nailed over an existing layer of shingles.
 Aside from potential decking and flashing issues, mold and algae can pose a serious threat to the longevity and aesthetics of the new roofing material.
 This is because simply covering over an existing roof that has mold and algae will not kill the growth.
 All of the uncertainties concealed within and underneath the first layer of shingles is sufficient to void most warranties on a roof that is roofed over.

 To conclude, tearing off old roofing materials is generally best due to the possibilities of bad decking, rusted flashing, and compromised workmanship and manufacturers’ warranties.
 Don’t be rash and try to save a little cash!
 Please consider these things when looking for a quality roof replacement that includes a tear-off.